 In asset sales of small owner-operated corporations, there can often be two sellers: (a) the business entity, and (b) an individual selling his or her personal goodwill.
 Selling PGW creates a tax savings opportunity for C-Corp owner-operators.

 Using the same tax rates as above, for every $1 of transaction price that can be allocated to personal goodwill, the seller’s tax savings is 21¢.
 This is because the $1 allocated to PGW does not get taxed at the C-Corp level (is not “double taxed”).
 Suppose that in a $2 million transaction, $800K can be allocated to personal goodwill.
 This reallocation puts $168K more in the seller’s pocket.

-Allocating part of the purchase price to personal goodwill has been an arrow in the quiver of M&A brokers like us for the past decade or so; however, it cannot simply be a post-closing purchase price allocation by CPA’s.
+Allocating part of the purchase price to personal goodwill has been an arrow in our quiver for the past decade or so; however, it cannot simply be a post-closing purchase price allocation by the parties CPA’s.
 Rulings in several tax court cases demonstrate that PGW is under consistent attack by the IRS.

 - There must be a separately negotiated PGW purchase agreement with the buyer.
 As brokers, we plan for this with the seller and buyers, before an offer is made.
 We coordinate with the parties’ attorneys and CPA’s of course and let lenders know that the final paperwork will change.